 |

-Qualified candidates are invited to apply in writing, giving full particulars as to education, qualifications and experience by visiting no later than 4:00PM on Friday February 6, 2026.
-Please note there is no fee to apply to this position.
-You must apply under the actual job posting number 4005262 (under Management and Professionals).
+Qualified persons are invited to apply in writing, giving full particulars as to education, qualifications and experience by visiting no later than 4:00pm Tuesday June 30, 2026.
+You must apply under the actual job posting number: 4047028 (under Management & Professionals).
 In support of the Board’s Indigenous Protocol, applicants of First Nations, Métis and Inuit descent may apply to [email protected].
 In support of the Board's Dismantling Anti-Black Racism Strategy, applicants who identify as Black may apply to [email protected].
 No other form of submission will be accepted from external candidates.
-Kari Bryant, Superintendent of Human Resources
+Chris Mills

 The º£½ÇÉçÇø actively encourage applications from members of groups with historical and/or current barriers to equity, including, but not limited to: